Adaptive Sparsity Level during Training for Efficient Time Series Forecasting with Transformers: Experiments and Results

 \subsection{Results}

 \textbf{Multivariate Time Series Prediction.} The results in terms of MSE and parameter count for the considered datasets and models are presented in Table \ref{tab:results_all} in Appendix \ref{app:comp_results}.
-As can be seen in this table, in most cases considered, PALS is able to decrease the model size by more than $50\%$ without a significant increase in loss.
-More interestingly, in most cases on the ETTm2, Exchange, and Weather datasets PALS even achieves lower MSE than the dense counterpart model.
+In most cases considered, PALS decreases the model size by more than $50\%$ without a significant increase in loss.
+More interestingly, in most cases on the ETTm2, Exchange, and Weather datasets PALS even achieves lower MSE than the dense counterpart.

 \looseness=-1